-SpaceX assessing launch pad damage after explosion at Cape Canaveral
+SpaceX to shift Florida launches to new pad after explosion

 The cause of the accident, which destroyed a $200 million communications satellite, is under investigation.
 Meanwhile, more than 70 missions aboard Falcon rockets, worth more than $10 billion, are on hold.

-If the launch pad faces lengthy repairs, SpaceX could opt to use a second Florida site, called 39A, which is located a few miles north at NASA’s Kennedy Space Center and was used for space shuttle missions.
+With its launch pad likely facing major repairs, SpaceX said it would use a second Florida site, called 39A, which is located a few miles north at NASA’s Kennedy Space Center and was used for space shuttle missions.

-“Pad 39A is definitely a card on the table,” Frank DiBello, president of the Space Florida economic development agency said.

-SpaceX had planned to use the pad for the first time later this year for a test flight of its new Falcon Heavy rocket.
+The pad is on schedule to be operational in November, SpaceX said.
+The company had planned to use the pad for the first time later this year for a test flight of its new Falcon Heavy rocket.

 NASA spokesman Michael Curie said in an email that the site could be used for commercial and government flights, and SpaceX President Gwynne Shotwell in a May conference said one customer, SES SA of Luxembourg, had expressed interest in flying from the historic launch pad.

-SpaceX was trying to see if it could prepare the site for SES's two satellites scheduled to fly this year, she said.

-In an email, SES said it "would be happy to launch from Pad 39A."

-Other customers slated for Falcon 9 launches from Florida in 2016 are EchoStar Corp (SATS.O) of Englewood, Colorado, South Korea’s KT Sat and NASA.
-In addition, SpaceX has contracts to fly satellites for Iridium Communications Inc (IRDM.O), Taiwan’s National Space Organization and Seattle-based Spaceflight from its West Coast launch at Vandenberg Air Force Base in California.
-The last time a launch pad sustained heavy damage was in October 2014 when an Orbital ATK (OA.N) Antares rocket exploded seconds after liftoff from Wallops Island, Virginia.
+Other customers slated for Falcon 9 launches from Florida in 2016 are EchoStar Corp of Englewood, Colorado, South Korea’s KT Sat and NASA.
+In addition, SpaceX has contracts to fly satellites for Iridium Communications Inc, Taiwan’s National Space Organization and Seattle-based Spaceflight from its West Coast launch site at Vandenberg Air Force Base in California.

+"Our number one priority is to safely and reliably return to flight for our customers," SpaceX said.

+The last time a launch pad sustained heavy damage was in October 2014 when an Orbital Antares rocket exploded seconds after liftoff from Wallops Island, Virginia.
 The explosion sent debris falling back onto the launch site.
 The pad is due to return to service this month after $15 million worth of repairs.

-The FAA had required SpaceX buy $12 million in liability insurance and $13 million policy to cover any damage to government property during pre-launch activities, according to a Commercial Space Transportation License the FAA issued to SpaceX in January 2016 for six commercial satellite launches in Florida.
+The FAA had required that SpaceX buy $12 million in liability insurance and $13 million policy to cover any damage to government property during pre-launch activities, according to a Commercial Space Transportation License the FAA issued to SpaceX in January 2016 for six commercial satellite launches in Florida.

-SpaceX did not immediately say what additional insurance it has, if any, to cover damage to its own equipment.
+SpaceX did not respond to questions about what additional insurance it has, if any, to cover damage to its own equipment.

-United Launch Alliance, a partnership of Lockheed-Martin Corp (LMT.N) and Boeing Co (BA.N) that flies its Atlas rockets at a pad next to SpaceX's, said on Friday it had inspected its facility and found no damage or concerns.
+United Launch Alliance, a partnership of Lockheed-Martin Corp and Boeing Co that flies its Atlas rockets at a pad next to SpaceX's, said on Friday it had inspected its facility and found no damage or concerns.

 SpaceX’s next launch had been scheduled for mid-September from California.
 Its next flight from Florida was targeted for October.